 UMobile coverage map.
 Image source: UMobile

-UMobile coverage is mostly available at the west part of Peninsula.
+UMobile coverage is mostly available in the west part of the Peninsular.
 So, if you stay at the east coast area of the Peninsula, Sabah and Sarawak, we suggest you opt for other telcos instead.

-Celcom has a much more meriah coverage for both Peninsula, Sabah and Sarawak.
+Celcom has much more meriah coverage for both Peninsular, Sabah and Sarawak.
 It’s safe to say that this telco is the most suitable telco to choose for, especially for those who travel a lot within Malaysia.

 Maxis coverage map.
 Image source: Maxis